seth-1/seth-1.github.io/tutorials.md

 To get an overview of your data you can use the ```head()``` and ```str()``` function or simply print the object to console by typing the variables name and executing the line.
 Alternatively you can inspect your data in Rstudio using the **environment panel**.

 ![viewing data](figures/viewDatasets.gif)

+The factor data type is like a character vector but they define a finite number of categories, e.g. plant species.

 ```r
 > head(iris)